IronFox/Subnautica-Echelon/README.md

 ## Building via Unity
 1) Build assets via Unity: Menu -> Assets -> Build AssetBundles
 2) Build DLLs via Unity: Menu -> File -> Build Settings ... -> Build
-(Then pick a folder that is not in the clone directory.
+(Then pick a folder that is not in the clone directory, ideally 'BuildTarget' next to [clone].
 This will be called [build] from here)

 ## Plugin/Subnautica Echelon Project Dependencies and Building
 The plugin needs the following DLLs to be referenced in the Plugin/Subnautica Echelon project: